longcheng11/longcheng11.github.io/_pages/activity.md

 - The 6th Int.
 Conference on Knowledge Engineering and Semantic Web (KESW), 2015.

 #### **Reviewer for Journals and Conferences**
+- IEEE Transactions on Automation Science and Engineering, 2020.<br>
 - Cluster Computing Journal, 2019.<br>
 - ACM Transactions on Database Systems, 2018.<br>
 - IEEE Transactions on Big Data, 2018.<br>